Last Updated on March 10, 2025 by Joshua

 Many dragonflies seen in one area have always been the subject of myths and legends, and a huge part of human stories are told from one generation to another.
 These brightly colored insects are known for their vibrant colors and flying abilities.

 Even though they are just insects, they are somehow revered in some communities and feared in others.
-Let’s get to learn what it means when there are lots of dragonflies in your yard.
+Let’s learn what it means when there are lots of dragonflies in your yard.

 What Does It Mean When There Are Lots Of Dragonflies In Your Area

 The one primary reason why you have an abnormal swarm of dragonflies in your yard is primarily because of water proximity.
-If you have a pool or standing water from recent rainfall, dragonflies will visit your yard because they are attracted to the water.
+If you have a pool, water feature or standing water from recent rainfall, dragonflies will visit your yard because they are attracted to the water.

-Dragonflies flock water sources -rivers, streams, and lakes where they develop as nymphs.
+Dragonflies flock to water sources -rivers, streams, and lakesor other sources of water where they develop as nymphs.
 They take at least one year to develop from egg to adult stage, some taking at least 2 or 3 years.

 Click here to Learn About: